max8539/test-runner/README.md

 If you would like to take up an issue and implement the changes (especially ones given the thumbs-up label), you are welcome to fork the repository, implement the changes, and create a pull request.

 **WARNING:** Be careful not to accidentally add files from other projects to the repository.
-While the `.gitignore` should prevent you from adding other files if it is there, you should double check the files you are commiting before you make the commit.
+While the `.gitignore` should prevent other files from being added automatically if it is there, you should double check the files you are commiting before you make the commit.
 It is extremely difficult, if not impossible, to remove references to a file in Git's history once a commit has been made, especially if you have since pushed that commit to an online repository.

 ## Reporting Bugs
 If you believe you have found a bug, please report it by creating an issue at [https://github.com/max8539/test-runner/issues](https://github.com/max8539/test-runner/issues) with the label bug-report.
 Copy `tr-bugreport.js` from this repository to the same directory as `test-runner.js` where you encountered the bug, run the terminal command `node tr-bugreport.js` from that directory, and upload the file it creates as part of your bug report.
 Please also provide a description of what you did in the lead-up to encountereing the bug.
-If you are able to provide any other files used to allow maintainers to attempt to replicate the problem, that would be much appreciated, however not a requirement.
+If you are able to provide any other files used to help maintainers replicate the problem, that would be much appreciated, however not a requirement.

 # Quick Start Guide
 This quick start guide walks through testing a simple program written in the C programming language, compiled with gcc, and only makes use of terminal input and output (`stdin` and `stdout` only).
-If you are testing programs or scripts written in other languages, you may wish to use one of the `tests/testconfig.json` templates available [here](https://github.com/max8539/tr-tctemplates).
+If you are testing programs or scripts written in other languages, much of the setup will be the same, but the `build` command and the `run` command in each test should be changed to use the correct compilers, interpreters and/or runtimes.

 1. Copy `test-runner.js` and the `tests` directory, including its contents, in the root directory of your project.
 2. Navigate to the `tests` directory in your project and open `testconfig.json` to modify the test settings.